clinicalml/deepDiagnosis/README.md

 	python create_synthetic_data.py --outdir ./sample_python_data --N 6000  --D 15 --T 48 --O 20

 This code will create 3 datasets (train, test, valid) in the ./sample_python_data directory, with dimensions of: 5 x  2000 x 48 for each input x (xtrain, xtest, xvalid) and 20 x  2000 x  48 for each outcome set y.
-This synthetic data correcsponds to input type 1 above.
+This synthetic data corresponds to input type 1 above.
 Follow steps 1-9 in the (Run) section above to test with this data, and feel free to test with other synthetic datasets.

-#Citation: [Will be updated soon]
+#Citation:
 	@article{razavian2016temporal,
-	  title={Multi-task Prediction of Disease Onsets from Longitudinal Lab Tests}, author={Razavian, Narges and Marcus,Jake and Sontag, David}, journal={JMLR - Special Issue on Machine Learning for Healthcare}, year={2016}
+	  title={Multi-task Prediction of Disease Onsets from Longitudinal Lab Tests}, author={Razavian, Narges and Marcus,Jake and Sontag, David}, journal={arXiv preprint arXiv:1608.00647},
+	  year={2016}
 	}